 As the relationship continued, Forberger Communications was tapped to ideate content pieces such as blog posts and LinkedIn articles for We Make Websites’ executives that generated hundreds of social interactions each, and in turn, spurred new business discussions and kept staff in front of prospective customers and partners.

 Forberger Communications conceived and developed an in-depth, blog series interviewing DTC founders based on a field marketing/community event, which was never intended to be content online.

 By providing unbiased commentary on trends to reporters, We Make Websites became a reliable source for journalists covering breaking DTC news and general ecommerce.

-Forberger Communications also repurposed several blog posts as contributed articles with industry publications.
+Forberger Communications also transformed several educational and timely blog posts into contributed posts with industry publications.